renesas/ra-fsp-examples/example_projects/ek_ra6m1/USBX_pmsc/USBX_pmsc_ek_ra6m1_ep/USBX_pmsc_notes.md

 * 2x USB A to USB Micro B Cable.(One for onboard debugger and other for USB MSC connection)
 * PC running Windows 10
 * 1x [PMOD](https://digilent.com/shop/pmod-sd-full-sized-sd-card-slot/) based full sized SD Card or Micro SD CARD with Adapter.
+  Connect PMOD: use short wiring connections (should be shorter than 10cm)

 Refer to [readme.txt](./readme.txt) for information on how to connect the hardware.